polymorphic/tesla-model-y-checklist/README.md

 Use it to guide your inspection, document findings, assemble a list of problems to be handled by Tesla as pre-delivery issue(s) or refuse delivery.

-Only a fraciton of the potential issues can be inspected without unlocking the vehicle.
-Unless the service center staff offers to unlock, you cannot do so prior to accepting delivery on your phone.
+Not all issues can be inspected without unlocking the vehicle.
+Unless the service center staff offers to unlock your vehicle, you cannot do so prior to accepting delivery on your phone.
 To facilitate making that decision the list begins with items that could be inspected while the car is locked.

 ## Exterior